zamrokk/marketpulse/docs/src/deploy.md

       export default MarketpulseModule;
       ```

-      This module deploys the contract and calls the Ping endpoint to verify that it deployed.
+      This module deploys the contract and calls the Ping endpoint to verify that it deployed well.

    1. Start a local Ethereum node: